osisoft/OCS-Docs/content/api-reference/communities/shared-access.md

 #### Parameters

 `string communityId`
-Community Unique Identifier - validated to be a `Guid`
+Community identifier - validated to be a `Guid`

 `string tenantId`
-Tenant Unique Identifier - validated to be a `Guid`
+Tenant identifier - validated to be a `Guid`

 `string namespaceId`
-Namespace Identifier
+Namespace identifier

 `string streamId`
-Stream Identifier
+Stream identifier

 [Optional] `string key`
 [Optional] The key specifying the metadata value of interest